Newman and Carranza's Clinical Periodontology - Elsevier eBook on VitalSource (Retail Access Card), 13th Edition

 Elsevier eBook on VitalSource - Access Card

-From basic science and fundamental procedures to the latest advanced techniques in reconstructive, esthetic, and implant therapy, Newman and Carranza's Clinical Periodontology, 13th Edition is the resource you can count on to help master the most current information and techniques in periodontology.
-Full color photos, illustrations, radiographs and videos show you how to perform periodontal procedures, while renowned experts from across the globe explain the evidence supporting each treatment and lend their knowledge on how to best manage the outcomes.
-Access to the Expert Consult website provides fully-searchable online chapters and unique case-based clinical scenarios that mimic the new format of credentialing exams.
-The Expert Consult platform also includes a wealth of resources to enhance understanding, such as: a periodontal pathology atlas, virtual microscope, animations, case reports, videos, audio slides, review questions, reference lists, and much more.
-It’s the perfect resource for dental students, periodontal residents, and clinicians alike!
+From basic science and fundamental procedures to the latest advanced techniques in reconstructive, esthetic, and implant therapy, Newman and Carranza's Clinical Periodontology, 13th Edition is the definitive resource to help your students master the most current information in periodontology.
+Full color photos, illustrations, radiographs and videos show students how to perform periodontal procedures, while renowned experts from across the globe explain the evidence supporting each treatment and lend their knowledge on how to best manage the outcomes.
+Access to the Expert Consult website provides students with fully-searchable online chapters and unique case-based clinical scenarios that mimic the new format used in credentialing exams.
+The Expert Consult platform also includes a wealth of resources to enhance students’ understanding of text content and help them apply the information to clinical practice.
+Learning aids include a periodontal pathology atlas, virtual microscope, animations, case reports, videos, audio slides, review questions, reference lists and more.
+With all these resources this new thirteenth edition is the perfect choice to help your dental students succeed.

 - UNIQUE!
 Expert Consult platform offers a versatile print and digital resources that help bring text information to life.